 - Representing Maiden Holdings, Ltd. and former officers in defending against a putative securities fraud class action.
 Plaintiffs claim that Defendants are responsible for misrepresentations about Maiden and its business, including Maiden’s risk management and underwriting policies and practices.
-Plaintiffs further claim that these misrepresentations inflated the price of Maiden’s common stock (which trades on NASDAQ), and that when the truth about the misrepresentations was revealed, Maiden’s stock price fell, causing Plaintiffs to incur losses.

 - Representing Source Code Accelerate L.P. in defending against a putative securities fraud class action asserting claims under Sections 11, 12, and 15 of the Securities Act of 1933.
 The case concerns Qudian Inc., a Chinese online micro-lender, which held its initial public offering on the New York Stock Exchange on October 18, 2017.
-Following the IPO, Qudian’s stock price declined and several putative securities class actions were filed against Qudian and certain of its current and former officers, directors, selling shareholders (including Source Code), and the underwriters of its IPO.

 - Representing RCS Media adverse to various Blackstone funds in a litigation concerning Italian real-estate located in Milan, Italy.
 Following motions practice, we successfully stayed the litigation in deference to an already pending arbitration in Italy.

-- Representing Postmates adverse to the New York Attorney General concerning the independent contractor status of a courier used by Postmates.
+- Represented Postmates adverse to the New York Attorney General concerning the independent contractor status of a courier used by Postmates.
 Obtained favorable decision for Postmates before the New York Appellate Division (3rd Department) finding that the courier was an “independent contractor.”
 See “Postmates Workers Not Employees, NY Appeals Court Says,” Law360, June 22, 2018.

 - Represented Michael “Mickey” Gooch and Colin Heffron against securities fraud claims in a class action pending before Judge Pauley in the Southern District of New York.
 After the class was certified, we moved for summary judgement and obtained complete dismissal of all claims with prejudice.
 On appeal, the Second Circuit affirmed.